proofscape/docs/README.md

 # Proofscape Doc Modules

-In some cases, documentation on the Proofscape language, and on the PISE (Proofscape Integrated Study Environment) software, is best written in Proofscape modules, and viewed within PISE itself.
+In some cases, documentation on the Proofscape language, and on PISE (Proofscape Integrated Study Environment), is best written in Proofscape modules, and viewed within PISE itself.
 This repo is a place to write such "doc modules".